RedSparkie/Archive.org-Downloader-GUI-SPA/README.md

 ```

 ### Clone Repository to Directory
-Then you can run the following commands to get the scripts on your computer:
+Then you can run the following commands to get the files on your computer:
 ```sh
 git clone https://github.com/alobeep/Archive.org-Downloader-GUI
 cd Archive.org-Downloader-GUI